 This is the second article in the straightening natural hair series.
-The Japanese straightening system is aka thermal reconditioning.
+The Japanese straightening treatment is aka thermal reconditioning.

-However, the chemicals in a relaxer are more harmful to the hair than the ingredients in the Japanese straightening system.
+However, the chemicals in a relaxer are more harmful to the hair than the ingredients in the Japanese straightening treatment.

 Pros of the Japanese Straightening Treatment (Thermal Reconditioning)